Thursday, July 27, 2023

 The Stave Restaurant and Bourbon Bar

-NEARBY DISTILLERIES: Woodford Reserve, Castle & Key, Wild Turkey
+Nearby distilleries: Woodford Reserve, Castle & Key, Wild Turkey

 Along the gorgeous drive between the Woodford Reserve and Castle & Key distilleries, this spot brings a touch of urban polish to the rural stretch of road it calls home.
 The menu’s got it all–bourbon flights, interesting cocktails, and inventive Kentucky cuisine.
 The deck out back overlooks Glenns Creek, the water from which both nearby distilleries use in crafting their whiskeys.